 Underlayment Installation – The underlayment is a water-resistant or waterproof material placed between the wood decking and the roofing materials.
 It prevents the water from rain or melting ice from seeping into the wood decking and causing damage to the roof surface.

-This is the stage where the new roofing materials are finally installed onto the roof surface.
-As mentioned earlier, the time of installation varies based on the type of roofing materials being used.
+At this stage, the new roofing materials are finally installed onto the roof surface.
+The time of installation varies based on the type of roofing materials being used.
 More expensive materials like slate take longer to install because they can crack or break if they are stepped on, so the roofing contractor has to be more meticulous during the installation process.

-Once the roofing materials have been installed, the crew will cleanup any leftover debris from the installation to make sure that the house is clean for the homeowner.
-The Indianapolis roofing contractor will then perform a detailed inspection of the newly installed roof to make sure that there are no mistakes were made and that there are no flaws in the roofing material.
+Once the roofing materials have been installed, the crew will clean up any leftover debris from the installation to make sure that the house is clean for the homeowner.
+Your Indianapolis roofing contractor will then perform a detailed inspection of the newly installed roof to make sure that no mistakes were made and there are no flaws in the roofing material.

-Once the contractor is satisfied that the new roof meets their standard of quality, the job is considered to be finally complete.
-The homeowner can be secure in the knowledge that they have a roof over their heads that will provide all of the protection they will ever need for a very long time.
+Once the contractor is satisfied that the new roof meets their standard of quality, the job is considered to be complete and you can be secure in the knowledge that you have a roof that will provide all the protection needed for a very long time.